franchsli/SignSpeak/README.md

 ## High priority

-- Remove "DEBUG" variable in translate_video() method.
-- Set model_path to "models/word_model.keras in VideoHandler and "models/letter_model.keras"
-  in ImageHandler (think about this).

 ### Low priority

 - Use tdqm to implement a load bar in dataset creation and other methods if needed (think about this).